-Through a series of conferences, the RCCN will bring together scientists from multiple disciplines, many for the first time.
+Through a series of workshops, the RCCN will bring together scientists from multiple disciplines, many for the first time.

 The RCCN will foster the development of early-career faculty interest and competencies in multidisciplinary research by sponsoring tailored didactic activities.

-The first 1.5 day conference will focus on achieving and sustaining behavioral change in older adults.
-The meeting will include sessions on individual and contextual level determinants of achieving and sustaining behavior change, active strategies to achieve and maintain behavior change, the health system’s role in improving health of older adults, and approaches to trial recruitment and health system focused interventions.
-The meeting will be followed by a post-workshop session for early career investigators.
+The first 1.5 day conference focused on achieving and sustaining behavioral change in older adults.
+The meeting included sessions on individual and contextual level determinants of achieving and sustaining behavior change, active strategies to achieve and maintain behavior change, the health system’s role in improving health of older adults, and approaches to trial recruitment and health system focused interventions.
+The meeting was followed by a post-workshop session for early career investigators.